Make changes to your work permit in limited cases

 There are no fees to correct an error we made.

-2. Include a letter of explanation telling us:
+3. Include a letter of explanation telling us:

-• that you’re an International Experience Canada participant
+• that you’re an International Experience Canada participant,

-• you’re applying to extend your participation
+• you’re applying to correct your IEC work permit

 • you’re fee exempt, and

-3. Mail your completed application to the address below.
+4. Mail your completed application to the address below.

 Case Processing Centre Edmonton